XKCP/K12/README.markdown

 We wish to thank:

+- Andy Polyakov for his expertise with the ARMv8-A+SHA3 code, and in particular for his core routine from [CRYPTOGAMS](https://github.com/dot-asm/cryptogams)
+- Duc Tri Nguyen for his benchmark on the Apple M1
 - Jack O'Connor for bug fixes and more importantly for his [Rust bindings](https://github.com/oconnor663/kangarootwelve_xkcp.rs)
 - Kent Ross for his contributions to this code and its quality